0danny/Inix/README.md

 ## Usage

-Will be uploading a release in the coming days, currently if you would like to use it, you need to build the project.
 The usage is demonstrated below, however, there is an examples solution ```Inix.Examples``` that contains the same information.

-Usage is very simple and is as follows.

 Note: inix.parse takes a **file path**, not contents.
 Will most likely add another method for parsing raw data.
 The [CAMBER_RF] and [MIN] snippets below are referring to the ```Inix.Examples\\Data\\test.ini``` file.
 It is included in the repository so you can try it for yourself aswell.

 The **InixLoader** is a class you only need to instantiate once, it contains all of the code needed to parse the INI file and return an **InixFile**.
 The **InixFile** is an object that houses all of the information regarding an INI file.
 All information sorrounding how to use the **InixFile** is listed below in the code snippet.